On the Use of Torque Measurement in Centroidal State Estimation: Centroidal State Estimation

-\begin{remark} It is important to note that centroidal state estimation is performed under the assumption that a separate base state estimator provides estimates of the base pose and velocity.
-Also, for both base and centroidal state estimation, we need a contact detection mechanism for each foot.
-Hence, one might ask if we need already to estimate contact forces for contact estimation, then why not use a centroidal state estimator which is based on force (for instance, \cite{rotella2015humanoid}) which would render the process model much simpler compared to \eqref{eq:estiamtion_process_model}.
-The answer to this question is threefold: 1) contact detection is normally performed by setting a threshold only on the \textit{estimated normal force}, separately for each leg, and neglecting the dynamics.
-This force is not accurate enough to be used in the centroidal state estimation problem.
-2) Instead of using the whole-body dynamics to estimate forces and then use the resulting forces to estimate the centroidal states, our approach in this paper does both in one stage.
+As shown in \cite{rotella2015humanoid}, although the centroidal states can be computed directly, they are subject to considerable noise and modeling errors.
+By fusing the computed states with a torque-based process model, we similarly obtain low-noise estimates with minimal delay which is suitable for high-bandwidth control. \begin{remark} It is important to note that the right hand side of the process models \eqref{eq:estiamtion_process_model} is an implicit function of $\com\,, \lmom$, and $\amom$.
+Hence, we need to compute its Jacobian to be used inside the EKF formulation.
+We show in Sec. \ref{sec:linearization} how this Jacobian can be computed.
+One simpler approach than computing these Jacobians and using EKF would be to treat \eqref{eq:estiamtion_process_model} as a time-varying linear model where $D$ and $\boldsymbol{b}$ are evaluated at each configuration.
+This would be a special case of the more general EKF framework we are proposing in this paper. \end{remark} \begin{remark} For both base and centroidal state estimations, a contact detection mechanism for each foot is employed.
+One might ask since we estimate the contact forces for contact detection, then why not use a centroidal state estimator based on estimated contact forces (for instance as in \cite{rotella2015humanoid}) which would render the process model much simpler compared to \eqref{eq:estiamtion_process_model}?
+The answer to this question is threefold: 1) contact detection is normally performed by setting a threshold only on the \textit{estimated normal force} separately for each leg neglecting the dynamics.
+This force measurement is not accurate enough to be used in the centroidal state estimation problem.
+2) Instead of using the whole-body dynamics to estimate the contact forces and then use it to estimate the centroidal states, our approach estimates those quantities directly from torque measurements.
 3) Many legged robots are endowed with binary contact sensors at their endeffectors \cite{grimminger2020open,chignoli2021humanoid} that can directly detect contact events, hence there is no need to estimate endeffector forces. \end{remark}